Dirty Honey talks sweet chart-topping success

 Dirty Honey’s success serves as a turning point for a genre suffering through a well-documented decline.
-Rock, once the preeminent music genre, devolved into a caricature of itself, segregated into a series of subgenres ranging from post-hardcore to nu metal.
+Once the preeminent music genre, rock devolved into a caricature of itself, segregated into a series of subgenres ranging from post-hardcore to nu metal.
 Sure, exceptional artists were categorized under each of those respective subgenres, but collectively, rock music as a whole began to labor.

 Dirty Honey bassist Justin Smolian appreciates the magnitude of the band’s accomplishments.
-He understands how their success has helped reshape the landscape of a genre that legends such as Gene Simmons of KISS and Scott Ian of Anthrax have declared dead.
+He understands how Dirty Honey’s success helps reshape the landscape of a genre that legends such as Gene Simmons of KISS and Scott Ian of Anthrax recently declared dead.

 “It’s cool that a band like us went No. 1 because there are not a lot of bands playing the style of rock that we are playing,” said Smolian.
 “We’re starting to feel a shift in rock n’ roll.
 Maybe it’s a little more fun, a little bit more blues based.
 It’s solid rock n’ roll, which I think everybody loves and is what I think a lot of people grew up listening to their parents’ record collections.
 All my parents played in the car were Tom Petty, the Beatles and Led Zeppelin.
 I think a lot of people had the same experience.”

-Smolian states that while Dirty Honey always wants to reach a wider audience, they are satisfied with their current direction.
+Smolian states that while Dirty Honey will continue recruiting a wider audience, the band is satisfied with their current direction.
 While it would be nice for top 40 radio stations to take notice of their music, it isn’t their underlying goal to be featured on the same radio station as today’s foremost pop, EDM and rap artists.
 “If you write good songs, people will listen to them,” said Smolian, laughing.
 “We’re pretty happy with the steps we’re taking in the rock format.
 We always want to get bigger, but I don’t think it’s our immediate goal to be on the same radio station as, let’s say, Katy Perry.”

 However, despite their rapid ascent up the rock charts, Dirty Honey began from humble beginnings, evolving from a cover band to a bonafide headlining act.

-“To make money, we were doing a lot of cover gigs with different drummers with tons of drummers throughout L.A.,” said Smolian. “[Dirty Honey lead guitarist] John Notto and I were both session musicians on the side playing with lots of artists.”
+“To make money, we were doing a lot of cover gigs with different drummers with tons of drummers throughout Los Angeles,” said Smolian. “[Dirty Honey lead guitarist] John Notto and I were both session musicians on the side playing with lots of artists.”

-According to Smolian, once DiDia got on board, the opportunity for the members of Dirty Honey to showcase their talent and establish a unique brand manifested itself.
+According to Smolian, once DiDia got on board, the opportunity for the members of Dirty Honey to showcase their talent and establish a unique brand arose.
 From there, the band started creating more original content, committing to the fulfillment of their artistic potential.

 “Once he got wind of ‘When I’m Gone,’ he totally jumped in,’ said Smolian.
 “Once Mark DiDia got involved, it all just took off really fast.
 We were in Australia a couple months later recording our EP.
 Once that was done, we kind of just toured and haven’t stopped since then.”

-Smolian also credits his chemistry with Notto and vocalist Marc LaBelle as the catalyst for their transformation from session guitarists to opening act for rock legends such as Guns N’ Roses, Alter Bridge and The Who.
+Smolian also cites his chemistry with Notto and vocalist Marc LaBelle as an impetus for their progression from session guitarists to the opening act for rock legends such as Guns N’ Roses, Alter Bridge and The Who.

 “The first time John and I met at a jam session, we kind of immediately locked in with each other and I was like, ‘Okay, this is a person I can make music with.’
 The first time I sat down to make music with Marc, we wrote a great song and finished it in like an hour.”

-The chemistry is apparent in Dirty Honey’s performances.
+That chemistry is apparent during Dirty Honey’s performances.
 Watching LaBelle’s contorted expressions as he explores the full range of his vocal spectrum is energizing.
 Seeing Notto expertly navigate the fretboard to create a blues rock sounds reminiscent of the great acts of yesteryear is invigorating.
 Witnessing Smolian and drummer Corey Coverstone dictate the tempo is a special experience.
-And Smolian, whose natural humbleness betrays his cool, charismatic onstage presence, knows it.
+And Smolian, whose natural humbleness betrays his cool, charismatic onstage presence, seemingly knows it.

 Where many contemporary rock artists have abandoned traditional rock principles in an effort to recruit fans of neighboring genres, Dirty Honey generates inspiration by exploring the past.
 Smolian cites Coverstone’s appreciation of Van Halen, LaBelle and Notto’s love for The Black Crowes and Led Zeppelin and his own fondness of Guns N’ Roses and the Beatles for helping sculpt their vision and inventiveness.
 Smolian states it bluntly: “we all love rock n’ roll.”